Some of the topics that have been discussed here on this site are around mental health, concentration fatigue and deaf anxiety.

 …or read the transcripts below instead.

 Announcer: This is the Hear Me Out!
-[CC] Podcast, a place to hear stories from the d/Deaf and hard of hearing people and from your host, Ahmed Khalifa.
+[CC] Podcast, a place to hear stories from the deaf and hard of hearing people and from your host, Ahmed Khalifa.

 A few of my posts have been recently getting a lot of attention.
 For the sake of this podcast, I’m mainly talking about those that are related to mental health, concentration fatigue and in particular the one about deaf anxiety as well.